-- CIS Critical Security Controls, version 8. - ABNT NBR ISO/IEC 20000-22008, - ABNT NBR ISO/IEC 27002:2013 - Information Technology Infrastructure Library (ITIL) v3 - GSI/PR 3/2021, Chapter 11 (Mapping of information assets) - Standard 8/IN01/DSIC/GSIPR (Guidelines for managing incidents in computer networks TIR management in the bodies and entities of the Federal Public Administration (APF) - Risk Management Manual of the Federal Court of Auditors (TCU, 2018)
+- CIS Critical Security Controls, version 8.

+- ABNT NBR ISO/IEC 20000-22008,

+- ABNT NBR ISO/IEC 27002:2013

+- Information Technology Infrastructure Library (ITIL) v3

+- GSI/PR 3/2021, Chapter 11 (Mapping of information assets) - Standard 8/IN01/DSIC/GSIPR (Guidelines for managing incidents in computer networks - TIR management - in the bodies and entities of the Federal Public Administration (APF) - Risk Management Manual of the Federal Court of Auditors (TCU, 2018)

-It is expected that the researched agencies use the assessment results to boost their risks management strengthening process.
+The Brazilian Federal Court of Audits expects for the researched agencies to use the assessment results to boost their risks management strengthening process.
 Among the benefits that organizations may acquire, the following stand out: greater possibility of achieving their goals; improvement of operational effectiveness and efficacy; governance improvement; greater confidence of the organization's stakeholders; optimization on loss and incident management prevention; better information for planning and decision-making process; complying with the applicable legal and regulatory requirements.

-3.9 Semi-Specific Auditing of Critical National Infrastructure
+3.2.3 Semi-Specific Auditing of Critical National Infrastructure